St. Bernard's College, Melbourne: History

 St Bernard's College traces its origins to the establishment of St Monica's at Moonee Ponds in 1917, by Brothers C. O'Keefe and T. Quinn.
 Students at this school were taken from Grade III to Intermediate (Year 10).

-In 1940, during the war period, not only were the students sent away to help in Ireland, the school was also extended to take the Leaving Certificate (Year 11), and this necessitated the building of the first St Bernard's on the Strand Moonee Ponds, with Brother Cregan as the first Headmaster.
+In 1940, during the war period, not only were the students sent away to help in Ireland, the school was also extended to take the Leaving Certificate (Year 11), and this necessitated the building of the first St Bernard's on The Strand, Moonee Ponds, with Brother Cregan as the first headmaster.

 In the mid-1950s, Brother Brendan Murphy organised the purchase of the West Essendon property.
 While initially used as sporting grounds, building work began at this site in the mid-1960s.
 Since then, the site has developed with all classes being located at West Essendon by 1995, at which time the Moonee Ponds site was sold.
 In 2001, the college set up its Santa Monica campus on the Great Ocean Road near Lorne.
 This campus is most notably used by Year 9 students where they live, study, and undertake outdoor education for four-week periods as part of the standard curriculum.
 Since 2023, the college has had its Year 9 students at a dedicated campus in Aberfeldie, known as Resurrection House.
-Resurrection House has a rich history dating back to its establishment in 1952, run by the Sisters of the Resurrection, as a Catholic primary school until they closed and sold the property for campus use to St Bernards.
+Resurrection House was formerly a Catholic primary school established in 1952, until it was closed and sold to St Bernard's College.